 As our knowledge and experience in the cyber world increases, the various bogeymen we now face only grow bigger, stronger and faster.
 Bad actors are simply more capable of wreaking more havoc more quickly than ever before.
 A cyberattack that used to take weeks to unfold now occurs in a matter of days.
 Yesterday’s adequate defenses quickly become today’s visible but ineffective security facades—the cyber equivalent of pulling the covers over one’s head and hoping for the best.

 Unfortunately, this reality is turning many organizations into mere statistics.
-As reflected in an extensive collection of recent cyber reports spanning myriad industries, the trouble often boils down to two main culprits: innovative external threat actors and an increase in human error.
+As seen among the cybersecurity trends noted in an extensive collection of recent cyber reports spanning myriad industries, the trouble often boils down to two main culprits: innovative external threat actors and an increase in human error.

 External threat actors